zulip/zulip/docs/production/export-and-import.md

 To restore from a manual backup, the process is basically the reverse of the above:

 - Install new server as normal by downloading a Zulip release tarball and then using `scripts/setup/install`.
-You don't need to run the `initialize-database` second stage which puts default data into the database.
+You should pass `--no-init-db` because we don't need to create a new database.

 - Unpack to `/etc/zulip` the `settings.py` and `zulip-secrets.conf` files
   from your backups.

-- If you ran `initialize-database` anyway above, you'll want to run `scripts/setup/postgresql-init-db` to drop the initial database first.

 - Restore your database from the backup.